milosgajdos/ml-examples/rlang/linearRegression/README.md

 # Linear Regression

 Linear regression is implemented in `linearRegression.R` R script.
-The script automatically normalizes training set supplied as a parameter to speed up the [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent).
-There is a few helper R scripts provided which are loaded by `linearRegression.R` when it runs and which can be used separately.
+The script allows to normalize training set supplied as a parameter to speed up the [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent).

-## Usage
+## Example Usage

 You must have R installed on your computer.
-Provided scripts were tested on `R version 3.2.2 (2015-08-14) -- "Fire Safety"`.
-Parameters passed to `computeModel.R` scriptre as follows:
+This project's R scripts were tested on `R version 3.2.2 (2015-08-14)-- "Fire Safety"`.

+You can pass the following parameters `computeModel.R` script:

 - path to a training set file
 - data type: csv, matlab, png
-- normalize the training data set (boolean: TRUE or FALSE)
+- normalize (scale the features) the training data set (boolean: TRUE or FALSE)
 - gradient descent step alpha (non-negative float)
 - number of gradient descent iterations (positive integer)